rajeevram/venable-lab-summer-2018/agisoft/PART1.md

 ![Mesh View Three](https://imgur.com/zd0V1ks.png)

 Many times, the mesh generated contains holes, or is not flat enough to be an accurate representation of the actual transect.
-This is because the generator is not able to match content that overlaps between photos to a single location.
+This is because the generator is not able to match content that overlaps among photos to a single location.

 ![Non-Flat Mesh](https://imgur.com/uhqzRTE.png)

 Sometimes, when photos cannot be placed properly into the mesh, they are just omitted from the model.
-Photos that are not included in the meshes generated are marked as NA.
+Photos that are not included in the meshes generated are marked as NA in the workspace.

 ![Photo Not Added](https://imgur.com/9ARSLSN.png)

-When this happens, either ground control points or GPS coordinates must be input to match landmarks between photos.
+When this happens, either ground control points or GPS coordinates must be input to match landmarks among photos.
 Manually entering in GCPs is time-consuming, so it is best to approach this in iterations.
-For example, first you input a few GCPs across many sets of non-overlapping photos.
+For example, first input a few GCPs across many small sets of non-overlapping photos.

 ![GCP #1](https://imgur.com/813v5tH.png)